 As CV may be used for different goals, here you may add all the information about yourself and be as detailed as you need.
 The information should be presented in chronological order to make it easier to read.
 Moreover, you need to separate all information into blocks.

 There is a standard structure of CV that you should stick to.
-This structure is used for CV for job application and for entrance to college.
+This structure is used for a CV for a job application and for entrance to college.

 This block is generally placed on the right top corner of your CV.
 Here, you should indicate such information as your full name, address where you live, your contact email, phone number, date of birth, and in some cases your nationality and your marital status.